Loquat: History

-Loquats have been reported to survive temperatures as cold as 12 F for short periods of time.
-The loquat grows poorly if the temperature is "too tropical", but at what maximum temperature it can be cultivated is unclear.
+Loquats have been reported to survive temperatures as cold as 12 F for short periods of time, and in some cases even surviving through lows of 6 F in places such as Tennessee, South Carolina, and North Carolina, with leaves growing back on the tree during the warmer months after the freeze.
+The loquat grows poorly if the temperature is "too tropical" (above USDA zone 10a), but at what maximum temperature it can be cultivated is unclear.

 Altitude is an important factor to consider, as well.
 Loquats grow naturally from 3000 to 7000 ft.
 The right altitudes varies depending on the temperature or how close it is to the equator.
 This contributes to why higher altitudes in China or the Andes Mountains make excellent cultivating spots.

 China is a major country where loquats grow natively and wild in forests around the mountains.
 Loquats are cultivated on around 300000 acre with hundreds of different varieties.

 In Russia, loquat produces fruits in subtropical and near-subtropical areas (Gelendzhik, Sochi).
 It also produces fruits in subtropical areas of Georgia.

-In Canada, it can be found growing in Vancouver.
+In Canada, it can be found growing in Vancouver, on the south-eastern coast of the island near the cities of Victoria and Sidney, and coastal south-western British Columbia, with a modified Mediterranean climate of cool summers and relatively mild winters.
 More frost-resistant varieties grow and produce fruit in Sidney, British Columbia, though not every year.

-Loquat grows differently in tropical climates, typically blooming two or three times a year.
-Loquats usually mature 90 days after the bloom.
+Loquat grows differently in tropical climates, typically blooming two or three times a year and usually mature 90 days after the bloom.